Zulia Menjívar

 Zulia Yarizell Menjívar Bermúdez (born 10 June 1992) is a Salvadoran footballer who plays as a midfielder for CD FAS and the El Salvador women's national team.

+Early life

+Menjívar graduated from Parkdale High School in Maryland in 2010.
+She scored 65 goals in her four years with the Lady Panthers soccer team.

 Club career

 Menjívar has played for CD FAS in El Salvador.